 So hiring a diversity committee, whether that means compensating current employees who volunteer to take on this extra work, bringing in external consultants, or a combination of the two, is critical.
 And it's change for which every employee can advocate.

-3. Write a new mission statement that incorporates diversity within the company's pre-existing mission
+3. Write a new purpose statement that incorporates diversity

 4. Share the power at the conference table, every day

 It's important for white employees to assess how daily operations—including meetings and happy hours—function at work, and then re-wire them to pass the mic to Black and BIPOC colleagues.

 "It is helpful for white people to use their influence to garner support for diversity within the company without becoming the white saviors for people of color." —Sonyia Richardson, PhD, LCSW

 "It is helpful for white people to use their influence to garner support for diversity within the company without becoming the white saviors for people of color," says Dr. Richardson.
 "If people of color are at the table, share the power with them, and be willing to allow them to lead."

 5. Stop being a bystander, but don't make it about you

 "It is important to have compassion for what your Black employees are experiencing right now," Dr. Cadet wrote in a recent blog post outlining what white and white-passing leaders can do for Black employees.
 "Do not compare your lived experience to a Black person’s lived experience if you are not Black...
 If you are not Black, you absolutely do not know the Black experience."

 Finally, a message for white allies to the Black community at work: Do what you can to create spaces for diverse and inclusive change in your company, but once that space exists, listen.
 For example, if you hold a meeting to advocate for the creation of a diversity committee, don't talk over the Black employees who show up.
 Book the room, then open your ears and your mind—but not your mouth.
 This is a time to learn, not share.